Daniel-Mathews/Daniel-Mathews/README.md

 I am a male, 18, computer science student from Bangalore, India.
 I like to listen and play instruments and occasionally watch the news and sports.
 I also am a self proclaimed foosball pro :).

-I am currently enrolled in QC101 from Udemy.
-Through this, I intend to gain insight into the world of Quantum Computing.
+I am a Quantum Computing enthusiast and am actively working to gain knowledge in this budding field.
+I have finished Qbronze and am looking forward to attending the upcoming Womanium workshop along with the Qiskit Summer School in July.
+I'm thrilled to share that I've been selected as a QIntern this year, and will be working on a project for the next two months with Zeki Seskir.
 I also have a decent working knowledge of core Java and OOP.
-However, I also plan to dive deeper to learn more in this regard.
+However, it is my plan to dive deeper to learn more in this regard.

-In terms of front-end development, I am familiar with HTML, CSS and JavaScript.
+In terms of front-end development, I am familiar with HTML, CSS and JavaScript and Python3.

 ![](https://github.com/Daniel-Mathews/Daniel-Mathews/blob/main/Github%20banner%202.png?raw=true)